Many bacteria, viruses, and even fungi can cause pneumonia in people who are hospitalized.

 End-of-life issues in serious pneumonia

 Some people with hospital-acquired pneumonia are very ill.
 Pneumonia is often treated with strong antibiotics and, if needed, a mechanical ventilator.
 People who are expected to die soon may not wish to receive such aggressive treatment.
 People with severe or terminal disorders should discuss with their doctors and family members their wishes for treatment Advance Directives Health care advance directives are legal documents that communicate a person’s wishes about health care decisions in the event the person becomes incapable of making health care decisions.
-There... read more of pneumonia or other serious complications when they enter the hospital.
+There... read more if pneumonia or other serious complications develop during a period of hospitalization.

 Drugs Mentioned In This Article